maxsotto1/ai_library_pip/README.md

 ```bash
 pip install ai-library-swch
 ```
-a safe python version is 3.12.3
+A safe Python version is 3.12.3

 ### Configuration
-this is an example of how config can be printed and updated.
+This is an example of how config can be printed and updated.
 ```python
 from ai_library import validate_config, update_config, show_config